 - Apoptosis-Certain photosensitizer drugs associate with the cells' mitochondria.
 When light activated, these drugs generate ROS that alter mitochondria membrane permeability to allow the release of activators that initiate a programmed cell death process known as apoptosis.
-Apoptosis is a desirable means of inducing tumor cell death as it is the body's natural mode for eliminating damaged cells. - Necrosis-At higher doses these photosensitizer-generated ROS can overwhelm a cell and induce cellular necrosis.

-- Anti-angiogenesis-As they grow, tumors develop their own micro-vasculature network.
+Apoptosis is a desirable means of inducing tumor cell death as it is the body's natural mode for eliminating damaged cells. - Necrosis-At higher doses these photosensitizer-generated ROS can overwhelm a cell and induce cellular necrosis. - Anti-angiogenesis-As they grow, tumors develop their own micro-vasculature network.
 ROS can be used to create permeability in these micro-vessels which reduces their effectiveness and cuts off the tumor's blood supply. - Immune Response-PDT is known to induce an immune response including activation of CD8+ T cells to attack tumor cells.
 Such T cells provide one of the key mechanisms making up the body's immune response system, which response may enhance anti-tumor immunity.
 Therapeutic drugs that produce such an immune response are known as immunotherapies.
+Optically activated drugs that induce such a response are known as photoimmunetherapies.
 We believe that immunotherapies are promising areas of cancer treatment and are being developed as either monotherapies or in combination with other treatments.

-REM-001 has been shown to induce apoptosis and, in treating an aspect of AMD, to have anti-angiogenesis properties.
-REM-001 is a second-generation photosensitizer drug designed with the following attributes to overcome several of the shortcomings of earlier, first generation photosensitizer drugs such as Photofrin:
+REM-001 is a second-generation photosensitizer drug designed with the following attributes to overcome several of the shortcomings of earlier, first generation photosensitizer drugs:

-- It is activated with longer wavelength, deeper penetrating light; - It has a stronger light absorption coefficient; - It is a synthetic single molecule; and - It causes transient photosensitivity of shorter duration.
+- It is activated with longer wavelength, deeper penetrating light; - It has a stronger light absorption coefficient;

+- It is a synthetic single molecule; and - It causes transient photosensitivity of shorter duration.